highlights

 Cristiano Ronaldo

-• Clubs: Sporting Club, Manchester United, Real Madrid, Juventus, Al Nassr.
+• Clubs and National Team: Portugal National Team, Sporting Club, Manchester United, Real Madrid, Juventus, Al Nassr.

 • Relevant titles: 7 league titles, 5 Champions League, 4 national cups, 4 Club World Cups.